JAS0NN/entry_ai_agent/README.md

 ➡️ **Installation Instructions**: [VS Code with RooCode Extension Repository README](https://www.google.com/search?q=https://link-to-your-vscode-roocode-repo/blob/main/README.md)

+**Configuration Notes:**
+- For single-machine deployment: Use the default localhost:port configurations
+- For distributed deployment: Modify the localhost:port settings in each component's configuration to match your network topology

 -----

 ### Part 2: Agent Installation

-The containerized agents can be installed independently of the infrastructure.
-Please refer to their respective repositories for setup instructions.
+The containerized agents can be installed independently of the infrastructure and can run on the same machine or different machines as needed.
+The only requirement is network connectivity to RooCode's HTTP endpoint.

+**Configuration Requirements:**
+- Ensure agents can make HTTP requests to RooCode's endpoint (default: port 30005)
+- If deploying agents on different machines, update the agent configuration to point to the correct RooCode server address
+- Verify network connectivity between agent deployment location and RooCode server

   * **Critical Path Analyzer Agent**:
     ➡️ **Installation Instructions**: [Agent1 Repository README](https://www.google.com/search?q=https://link-to-your-agent1-repo/blob/main/README.md)
   * **Hardware Sharing Agent**:
     ➡️ **Installation Instructions**: [Agent2 Repository README](https://www.google.com/search?q=https://link-to-your-agent2-repo/blob/main/README.md)

 ## Getting Started
 Once the infrastructure components are deployed, you can start interacting with the system through the VS Code web interface.
 The RooCode extension will allow you to connect to the MCP servers and, once the agents are deployed, invoke them to work on your IC design projects.
 For specific usage instructions and examples, please refer to the documentation within the agent repositories.